5 Benefits of singing on your body

 When we speak we use mostly the left side of our brain.
 For singing we use the right side, which is where the control for our emotions, intuition and creativity lies.
 Activating our right side can help us feel more connected to our creativity, intuition and see the bigger picture.

 Aren’t those some convincing arguments for you to start singing?
-If you would like to get regular inspiration to start singing more regularly and improve your voice, sign up for my newsletter and join my free private facebook group.
-I would love to connect with you there!
+If you would like to get regular inspiration to start singing more regularly and improve your voice, sign up for my newsletter by sending me an email to firstname.lastname@example.org.
+I would love to connect with you!